therror/therror-connect/README.md

 # therror-connect

-therror-express implements a connect/express error handler middleware.
-It also supports ServerError [therror](https://github.com/therror/therror)s
+therror-express implements a connect/express error handler middleware for [Therror.ServerError](https://github.com/therror/therror)

 Logs all errors (by default) and replies with an error payload with only the error relevant information.
 Currently supports [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation) for `text/plain` and `application/json`.

-This middleware behaves differently while in `development` or `production` environments.
-While in production, internal details (such stack traces) will not be revealed, while in development that useful info is **appended** to the production response payload.
-Set your flavour by using de-facto env var `NODE_ENV` (used also internally by [express](http://stackoverflow.com/questions/16978256/what-is-node-env-in-express)).
+This middleware can behaves differently while in `development` or `production` (default), hiding error internal details (such stack traces) will not be revealed, while in development that useful info is **appended** to the production response payload.

 It's written in ES6, for node >= 4